ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 By simply setting `dataType` to `'json'`, you can store any data structure allowed by [devalue](https://github.com/Rich-Harris/devalue) in the `$form` store, and you don't have to worry about failed coercion, converting strings to objects and arrays, etc.

 You don't even have to set a name on the form fields anymore, since the actual data in `$form` is now posted, not the input fields in the HTML.
-They are now simply UI components for modifying a data model ([as they should be](https://blog.encodeart.dev/rediscovering-mvc)).
+They are now simply UI components for modifying a data model, [as they should be](https://blog.encodeart.dev/rediscovering-mvc).
+(Name attributes can still be useful for the browser to pre-fill fields though.)

 > When `dataType` is set to `'json'`, the `onSubmit` event will contain `FormData`, but it cannot be used to modify the posted data.
 You need to set or update `$form`, or in special cases, use [jsonData in onSubmit](/concepts/events#jsondata).<br><br>This also means that the `disabled` attribute, which normally prevents input fields from being submitted, will not have that effect.
 Everything in `$form` will be posted when `dataType` is set to `'json'`.

-Modifying the `form` store programmatically is easy, you can either assign `$form.field = ...` directly, which will taint the affected fields.
+Modifying the `form` store programmatically is easy, you can assign `$form.field = ...` directly, but note that this will taint the affected fields.
 If you want to prevent the form from being tainted, you can use `form.update` with an extra option:

 ```ts
 form.update(